ethan-berman/student-alcohol/bella/index.md

 ### European Country alcohol consumption.

-Here is a line graph visualization for alcohol, total per capita(15+) consumption by European country from 2000 to 2018. {% include_relative Visualization/European region.html %}
+Here is a line graph visualization for alcohol, total per capita(15+) consumption by European country from 2000 to 2018.

 ## Other research: